kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO NMI vector and switch - default to running monitor

-* TODO Monitor to have G command
-* TODO Monitor to have warm boot jump option
 * TODO Add to symbol some key vectors for commands eg. MALLOC, PUTCH, GETCH, Symbol table.

 * TODO ed word has a rouge address pushed to stack when editing a record
+* TODO ed word cant cope with lread

 * TODO Add op-amp circuit to SPISound and allow for selection at wire time